apache/flink/docs/concepts/index.md

     programs declaratively define *what logical operation should be done* rather than specifying exactly *how the code for the operation looks*.
-    Though the Table API is extensible by various types of user-defined functions, it is less expressive than the *Core APIs*, but more concise to use (less code to write).
+    Though the Table API is extensible by various types of user-defined functions, it is less expressive than the *Core APIs*, and more concise to use (less code to write).
 In addition, Table API programs also go through an optimizer that applies optimization rules before execution.

-    One can seamlessly convert between tables and *DataStream*/*DataSet*, allowing programs to mix *Table API* and with the *DataStream* and *DataSet* APIs.
+    One can seamlessly convert between tables and *DataStream*/*DataSet*, allowing programs to mix the *Table API* with the *DataStream* and *DataSet* APIs.

   - The highest level abstraction offered by Flink is **SQL**.
 This abstraction